CaledoniaProject/weblogic-decryptor/README.md

 Notes from Author
 -----------------

 Tested against AES / 3DES algorithm, works.
-The jars in this repository is copied from latest weblogic distributions (version string `wls12130`)
+The jars in this repository are copied from latest weblogic distribution (version string `wls12130`)